Booth Setup Tips

 “Marketing Tips for Artists”

-Here is a video playlist with some helpful tips made by our 2022 Co-Show Chair, Nicki Cochran.
+Here is a video playlist with some helpful tips made by our 2023 Show Chair, Nicola Jeanette Cochran.
 These videos include tips on packing art for transportation, price tags, and how to enjoy talking to people at shows.

 “Practical Art Tips” by Nicola Jeanette Cochran